 The transformation to a united Scotland took several centuries.
 After the collapse of the Roman Empire, the Anglo-Saxons arrived in England during the fifth and sixth centuries and, after conquering the native population spread north into the Scottish Lowlands.
 (Refer to .)
 After centuries of intermingling with the Picts and Celts, the Gibsons became Englishmen and Scots, as did countless other Anglo-Saxon families, aligning themselves with both Scottish and English overlords.
 While a few Gibson families became successful vassals of the crown, most of the original family offshoots melted into the surrounding population, requiring the greatest scrutiny from genealogists to find information in the records.
 The European connection for all of the Anglo-Saxon families became diluted and irrelevant, as they adopted the culture and language of the natives.
 Except for general history of the Scottish peoples, which is beyond the scope of this introduction, it seems significant to point out a great irony in the movement of my ancestors, who after adopting Scottish and English culture, return, at one point in their odyssey, to the land where Scottish culture originated: Ireland.

 Interestingly enough, while my ancestors were migrants—moving from Europe to the Lowlands, back to England, and then Ireland before sailing to the New World, the Scots, themselves, were, as I indicated, also migrants, called by the late Romans, Scotti.
-Scotland, in fact, was originally inhabited by the Picts, an Iron Age people linguistically related to Celts, but culturally unrelated to the Scottish people.
+Scotland, in fact, was originally inhabited by the Picts, a people whose origins and language are shrouded in mystery.
 Neither Rome nor the Britons could tame them.
 They remained an unconquered people, until A.D.
 400 when the Scotti people of Ireland invaded Pictland.
 The Scotti often cooperated with but more fought against the native Picts for the next few centuries, until finally they were unified into a single kingdom and one people under Cináed (Kenneth) MacAlpin, King of the Picts.
 (Refer to Scotland's Irish Origins.)
 After that milestone in Scottish history, the Pict language disappeared, along with its symbol stones and other archaeological traits that had distinguished them from the Scotti.
 (Refer also to Origin of the Picts.)

 Not long after the Western Roman Empire’s outpost in Britannia was abandoned, not only did the Scotti invade Pictland and threaten Britannia, but the native British were left to face wild men from Europe: the Angles, Saxons, and Jutes.
 From these tribes, came the Anglo-Saxons, who would transform most of “Angle-land” into a collection of petty medieval kingdoms, until King Alfred, the Great, united England into one nation.
 Separate from England at this time, however, were the two divisions of Scotland: the Lowlands, which were inhabited by the Scots and Anglo-Saxons and the Highlands, which included the purest remnant of the Scotti people with a smidgen of Viking blood, after the ninth century Viking raids.
 Because most Gibsons, including my own branch, were confined to the Lowlands and Northern England, my account is limited to this area.
 (For a discussion of Highland history, apart from the general history of Scotland, refer to Scottish Highland History.)
 Suffice it to say at this point, we have, apart from our ancestral roots in Jutland, arrived at the second origin of the Gibson family and surname: the Scottish Lowlands and the Buchanan Clan.